tonyc4800/go_challenge_03/README.md

 Original Project Information can be found [here](http://golang-challenge.org/go-challenge3/).
 The goal of this project is to create an image, specified by the user, from many smaller images.

+## Data
+### Mosaic Images
+1. Google image search `PCB`
+    - Advanced filter [free to use, share or modify, even commercially]
+    - Select by color
+2. Crop image to square

+### Target Image
+* This image is for my personal use only.

 ### Note:
 - [In Progress]